 Before You Do Anything Make Sure You Know When Your Passport Expires

 Do not leave it until the last minute to check when your passport expires.
 Many countries require a passport to be valid for at least six months beyond the date of entry into the country.
 Therefore, if you are planning to travel and your passport is due to expire in less than a year, you should renew your passport before departure.
 You should also make sure you have at least one clear visa page in your passport for immigration stamps.
-Here’s a tip set a calendar reminder approximately 11-12 months prior to your passport expire date.
-That was you’ll have enough time to renew your passport with having to pay expedite fees.
+Here’s a tip set a calendar reminder approximately 11-12 months prior to your passport expiration date.
+That way you’ll have enough time to renew your passport without having to pay to expedite fees.

 If You Apply for a New Passport Also Apply for a Passport Card